styledown/styledown/README.md

 > `files.*.sections`

 `sections` is a Dictionary where the key is the section ID, and the value is the section details.
+A section starts from a H1, H2, or H3 heading, followed the other blocks that follow it.

 - `title` - The title, taken from the first *H1* tag.
 - `parts` - a Dictionary